-Land use in the region of focus is guided by the Valley County Comprehensive Plan and City of McCall Comprehensive Plan, both updated in 2018.
-Both plans serve as guiding documents for McCall and Valley County's future development.
+Land use in the region of focus is guided by the McCall Comprehensive Plan, which was adopted by the City of McCall and Valley County in 2018.
+This document serves as a guiding document for McCall and Valley County's future development within the city and the area of impact.
 Idaho law requires that cities and counties designate areas of city impact as a basis for planning to anticipate future growth needs.
-The management of endowment lands in the vicinity of the City of McCall is one example of conflicting uses and ownership.
+The management of endowment lands in the vicinity of the McCall area is one example of conflicting uses and ownership.